World Series Wrestling: History

 Following on from International Assault 2, the next tour which took place in August 2007, entitled Global Attack rocked a near sell out crowd in Adelaide's Thebarton Theatre which featured Billy Kidman successfully defending the Heavyweight Championship against Heidenreich, and the Australian return of Kid Kash as well as the Australian debut of Masato Tanaka.

 WSW returned in November 2017 after a 10-year hiatus.
 Their first tour featured top independent wrestlers Ricochet, Austin Aries, Zack Sabre Jr., Tessa Blanchard, Joey Ryan and Brian Cage.
 On 25 November, Ricochet defeated Aries to become the new WSW Heavyweight Champion after the title had been vacant since mid-2007.
 During the following months, the promotion hosted more tours in Australia.
 On 17 March, The Young Bucks became the inaugural WSW Tag Team champions.
 On 10 March, Jordynne Grace defeat Kellyanne and Shazza McKenzie in a triple threat match to be crowned the inaugural WSW Women's Champion.

-The Sold Out World Series Wrestling tours have featured Matt Cardona, Brian Cage, Cody Rhodes, Abyss, Hangman Adam Page, Gunther, Bronson Reed, Penta, Rey Fenix, Eric Young, TJP, Shawn Spears, Chelsea Green, John Morrison, Taya Valkyrie, Matt Riddle, Jinder Mahal, Nic Nemeth, Sidney Akeem, Danhausen, The Parea, Lena Kross, Jessica Troy, Slex, Caveman Ugg and the Basso Brothers.
+The Sold Out World Series Wrestling tours of Australia have featured Matt Cardona, Brian Cage, Cody Rhodes, Abyss, Hangman Adam Page, Gunther, Bronson Reed, Penta, Rey Fenix, Eric Young, TJP, Shawn Spears, Chelsea Green, John Morrison, Taya Valkyrie, Matt Riddle, Jinder Mahal, Nic Nemeth, Sidney Akeem, Danhausen, The Parea, Lena Kross, Jessica Troy, Slex, Caveman Ugg and the Basso Brothers.

+World Series Wrestling is now expanding its footprint, taking their October and November Mega Mania tour to Auckland, New Zealand.
+This tour will be the first time World Series Wrestling have toured across 2 countries.